-Our neighbors who have passed on and are no longer with us, Mary and Josephine, lived in the house on the driveway side of us.
-The woman who used to be absolutely horrible to me, but is a little less horrible now, lives on the other side of us.
-The Italian man and wife who love our dogs live behind us.
+Steve and Telly’s neighbors who have passed on and are no longer with us, Mary and Josephine, lived in the house on the driveway side of them.
+The woman who used to be absolutely horrible to Thelma, but is a little less horrible now, lives on the other side of them.
+The Italian man and wife who love their dogs live behind them.

 Josephine and Mary, who were sisters, lived together in the two-story brick bungalow for 62 years.
 Neither of them ever married.
-Josephine cooked hot dogs, brought them to the fence, and fed them to our dogs every day.
-We hardly ever saw Mary.
+Josephine cooked hot dogs, brought them to the fence, and fed the pigs in a blanket to their dogs every day.
+They hardly ever saw Mary.
 She never came out of the house.

 They both died this year.
-Brian fixed up a security light in their living room afterwards and he mows their lawn.
-We park our Honda Element in their driveway to make it seem like it isn’t vacant, at least until the house is cleaned out and sold.
+Steve fixed up a security light in their living room afterwards and he mows their lawn.
+He parked Telly’s Honda Element in their driveway to make it seem like it isn’t vacant, at least until the house is cleaned out and sold.

-Chuck and Dawn live on the other side of us.
-Chuck has been in his frame house the whole time we’ve been in ours.
-He’s a super nice guy.
-Dawn moved in sometime later, after Chuck was our neighbor.
+Chuck and Dawn live on the other side of them.
+Chuck has been in his house the whole time Steve and Thelma have been in theirs.
+He’s a nice polite guy.
+Dawn moved in sometime later, after Chuck was already their neighbor.
 She’s not so nice, although she’s not as horrible as she used to be.

-She would call the dog warden on me every other week.
-It was always about our dogs barking, even though they’re not big barkers.
-What she didn’t know was our dogs are licensed, all of them, all the time.
+She would call the dog warden on them every other week.
+It was always about their dogs barking, even though they’re not big barkers.
+What she didn’t know was that Steve and Telly’s dogs were licensed, all of them, all the time.

 “Here’s the thing,” the dog warden finally told her.
 “Their dogs are licensed, and everyone’s dogs bark sometimes.”

 They don’t bark much, at all.
-Our little Lab doesn’t even bark.
+Their little Lab doesn’t even bark.
 Dawn finally got tired of that game.

-Then, when I started doing her hair, knowing that I don’t have kids myself, it was the kids with her all the time.
+Then, when Telly started doing her hair, knowing that she didn’t have kids herself, it was the kids in her talk all the time.
 “Do you think you could come over and watch them for a few minutes?”

-“No,” I said.
-That’s why I don’t have kids of my own, I thought.
-“I don’t want to sit your kids,” I said.
-I might have done it to be a good neighbor, but she would have started taking advantage of me, so I put an end to it.
+“No,” Thelma said.
+That’s why I don’t have kids of my own, she thought.
+“I don’t want to sit your kids,” she said.
+She might have done it to be a good neighbor, but Dawn would have started taking advantage of her, so she put an end to it.

-The old Italian couple behind us bought their house the year I was born.
+The old Italian couple behind them bought their house the year Thelma was born.
 That’s almost fifty years ago.
-They’re straight out of Italy and I can hardly understand a word they say, her more than him.
-His name is Anthony, but I’ve never been able to understand what her name is.
-I always just call her Mrs. Anthony.
+They’re straight out of Italy and they can hardly understand a word they say, her more than him.
+His name is Anthony, but they have never been able to understand what her name is.
+They always just call her Mrs. Anthony.

 Everything in their back yard is a farm.
-They grow everything they eat all the full year long back there during the summertime.
-When we first moved in, they had little grandkids that fed our dogs doggie cookies.
+They grow everything they eat the full year long back there during the summertime.
+When they first moved in, they had little grandkids that fed their dogs doggie cookies.

-We would hear them from our patio.
-“Can we go see Julie and Brian’s dogs?”
+They would hear them from their patio.
+“Can we go see Telly and Steve’s dogs?”

 The kids are teenagers now, but they still come over to see their grandparents.
-My dogs run to the back fence and line up, waiting there.
-“You can’t stop doing that, you have to keep giving them cookies,” I tell the teenagers.
+The dogs run to the back fence and line up, waiting there.
+“You can’t stop doing that, you have to keep giving them cookies,” Telly tells the teens.

-Brian used to walk the dogs every day.
-He always stopped and talked to our neighbors.
-They asked him about the dogs, so a lot of them found out we rescue them.
+Steve used to walk the dogs every day.
+He always stopped and talked to their neighbors.
+They asked him about the dogs, so a lot of them found out they rescued them.

 “That is so cool,” some of them said.

-That’s how we came to be called the dog people.
-That’s what we’re known as.
-Once a lady was walking up and down the street looking for her lost dog.
+That’s how they came to be called the dog people.
+That’s what they’re known as.
+One day a lady was walking up and down the street looking for her lost dog.
 “Did you try the dog people,” somebody everybody told her.

-“Have you seen my dog?” she asked me.
+“Have you seen my dog?” she asked Thelma.

-“No, but I’ll keep an eye out for it,” I said.
+“No, but I’ll keep an eye out for it,” Telly said.

-Sometimes neighbors donate dog food to us.
-We find it left on our front porch.
+Sometimes neighbors donated dog food to them.
+They found it left on their front porch.
 It’s nice to have a little community support.

-We’ve been taking the dogs to the dog park in the Metroparks lately instead of walking them because Nookie, our Husky, is an absolute screamer.
+They started taking the dogs to the dog park in the Metroparks lately instead of walking them because Nookie, their Husky, is an absolute screamer.
 The second you put a leash on him the screaming starts.
-It’s like we’re ripping out his toenails.
+It’s sounds like somebody is ripping out his toenails.
 He screams the whole way on the walk.
-People come out their doors to make sure we’re not beating our dogs.
+People come out their doors to make sure they are not beating their dogs.

-It’s so embarrassing.
-Brian stopped walking them.
+It’s so embarrassing, Steve stopped walking them.
 He drove them to the dog park, instead.

 But Nookie hates the dog park, too.
-He doesn’t like other people or other dogs coming up to him, or even up to us.
-One day we thought we would hide from him so he would learn to leave our side and run around with the other dogs.
-We hid behind a tree.
+He doesn’t like other people or other dogs coming up to him, or even up to them.
+One day they thought they would hide from him so he would learn to leave their side and run around with the other dogs.
+They hid behind a tree.
 But it was sad what happened.
-He just ran around looking for us.
+He just ran around looking for them.

-“Brian, we can’t hide from him,” I said.
+“Steve, we can’t hide from him,” Telly said.
 “He’s never going to relax.”

-When we came out from hiding and he saw us he ran over right away.
-“He’s back to guarding us again,” I told Brian.
-He gave us a warm glow.
+When they came out from hiding and he saw them he ran over right away.
+“He’s back to guarding us again,” Telly told Steve.
+He gave us a warm glow of a bark.

-One of our neighbors fell in love with Grayson, who is our little silver Lab.
+One of their neighbors fell in love with Grayson, who is their little silver Lab.
 He’s got a great personality, mostly because he hangs out with Baby.
 He’s a cutie patootie, too

-Our neighbor did everything she could to get us to sell Grayson to her.
+Their neighbor did everything she could to get them to sell Grayson to her.

 “But I love him,” she said.

-One morning we took Baby and Grayson, who are best friends, even though Baby is five times bigger than Grayson, to Project Runway on Whiskey Island for a fundraiser for dog shelters.
-From there, later in the afternoon, we did Doggies on the Patio, another fundraiser.
+One morning they took Baby and Grayson, who are best friends, even though Baby is five times bigger than Grayson, to Project Runway on Whiskey Island for a fundraiser for dog shelters.
+From there, later in the afternoon, they did Doggies on the Patio, another fundraiser.
 It was a long day.
-Afterwards we took the dogs out for gelato.
+Afterwards they took the dogs out for gelato.

-They loved it, the whole day, and the gelato, too, especially our patootie.
-We could never sell him.
-We could never give him away.
+They loved it, the whole day, and the gelato, too, especially the cutie patootie.
+Telly could never sell him.
+She couldn’t see that happening.